 I am a Licensed Independent Clinical Social Worker in the state of Massachusetts and a 2005 graduate of Simmons College School of Social Work where I received a Master Degree in Social Work summa cum laude.
-I have been employed by McLean Hospital since completing my second year clinical internship there in 2005.
+I was employed by McLean Hospital after completing my second year clinical internship there in 2005 through 2021.
 I began my work at McLean on an inpatient unit specializing in the treatment of individuals with Bipolar and Psychotic Disorders as well as comorbid substance abuse, where I remained until 2010 when I took a position as a Clinical Team Manager in the Appleton Residential Program.
 I currently maintain a full time private practice in Newton, MA, serving clients with varying diagnoses, including major mental illness, polysubstance abuse and dependence, and personality disorders.
 I provide individual psychotherapy, family therapy, parent coaching and case management services, and am a Parent Coordinator serving high conflict divorcing families in the Probate Court system.
 I currently serve a large population of families and individuals struggling with addictions issues, providing parental support, education, and guidance as well as facilitating access to treatment services in the community.

 PROCESS AND THERAPY STYLE: